 - Permanent Disposal Bins – Permanent community collection sites are located across the state.

-- Community Take-Back Events – The National Prescription Drug Take-Back Day aims to provide a safe, convenient, and responsible means of disposing of prescription drugs, while also educating the general public about the potential for abuse of medications.
+- Community Take-Back Events – Prescription Drug Take-Back events aim to provide a safe, convenient, and responsible means of disposing prescription drugs, while also educating the general public about the potential for abuse of medications.
+These events are held across the state and are often referred to as “Clean Out Your Medicine Cabinet” or “Household Hazardous Waste Collection.”

 Both of these options are FREE.

 If you cannot find or access the options above, you can also follow the steps below to dispose of most medications in your household trash (consumers are advised to check their local laws and ordinances to make sure medicines can legally be disposed of with their household trash):

 - Mix medications (do NOT crush tablets or capsules) with items such as kitty litter or used coffee grounds; prior to putting in the trash, place the mixture in a sealed device (e.g., plastic bag).

 - Before throwing out your empty pill bottle or other empty medication packaging, scratch out all information on the prescription label.